Peter Diamondstone: Political positions

 Diamondstone was a supporter of Vermont seceding from the United States.
 He advocated for community ownership of the means of production as well as nationalization of the healthcare system and increasing the number of paid leave and paid vacation days.
 Diamondstone also believed in disbanding the Vermont National Guard and replacing it with a civilian militia.
 He opposed water fluoridation, genetically modified food, and the HPV vaccine, which he referred to as a "Big Pharma sham".
 Diamondstone was an advocate of eliminating the voting age.
 He also wanted to open hearings to investigate conspiracy theories relating to the September 11 attacks.

-Diamondstone, while coming from a Jewish family, was an opponent of Zionism, saying, "Zionism has nothing to do with Judaism.
+Diamondstone, while coming from a Jewish family, was an opponent of Zionism, claiming, "Zionism has nothing to do with Judaism.
 As a matter of fact, probably about 90 percent of all Zionists are Christians."
 He endorsed withdrawing all military aid to Israel and criticized "war crimes and genocide" perpetrated by the Israeli government.

 Ideologically, he identified as a "nonviolent revolutionary socialist".
 He argued it is an imperative for capitalism to end, to be replaced by a socialist economic system.